 Thali is unconventional, makeshift and unexpected, reflecting the behaviours and spirit of India; the land, the people and the cuisine.

-Thali started as a street food truck at Glastonbury Festival after founder Jim Pizer travelled to India and fell in love with the food.
+Thali started as a street food truck at Glastonbury Festival.

 The parallels between Thali’s make-shift beginnings and the atmosphere, attitude and spirit of India offers a unique interpretation of Indian food.

 Thali showcases the hero dishes of the subcontinent from the back streets of Bombay to the beach shacks of Goa.

 In rural India, where the Thali meal originates, people use seasonal, local, organic food out of necessity and recycle as much as they can because they can’t afford to waste it.
 Thali adopted the Indian mantra of ‘jugaad’ (do more with less) and became the first Indian restaurant group to be awarded a Three Star Sustainability Champion Rating by the Sustainable Restaurant Association in 2013.

 - Fish: MSC certified "Fish to Eat"

 - Dairy: organic, locally sourced milk and cream, free-range and locally sourced eggs

 - Fruit + Veg: seasonal + locally sourced where possible